JJNod88/PP1_html_css/README.md

 * Map and Key Indicator Section -
     * There is a basic Map with Manchester circled, reminding the user of the sites targeted locations.
     * Adjacent to the Map are some Key Indicators of how many live games, members and Goals there is.
-This was to give the User a personal feel to the site, one where if they are a member they can contribute too.
+This was to give the User a personal feel to the site, one where if they are a member they can contribute to it.
     * I have included multiple images of the map for improved ux as the screen size reduces

 ![image-of-landing-page-map-stats-section](/assets/images/readme-images/LP-map-and-stats.png)